madetech/data-tech-reviews/articles/iceberg/iceberg.md

 Importantly this means that new partitions can be added without the overhead of adding new fields solely for demarcating partitions, and without the need for querying a partition column explicitly.
 For example if you have a timestamp column you want to partition by month, you can add a column against a transform that extracts the month from that column rather than needing to extract the month into its own partition column, and utilize the partitioning when querying the timestamp column directly rather than needing to incorporating the extracted month column into the query explicitly.
 This ability to utilize partitions without knowing their exact structure is what Iceberg calls Hidden Partitioning.

 These partition transforms can evolve with time to become more granular whilst still being applicable to the previous use case.
 The partitioning scheme of a table to be changed without requiring a rewrite of the table; the old data will follow the old partition, new data will follow the new partition, and Iceberg will be made aware in order to plan queries appropriately.
-Queries can be optimised using multiple partitions schemes (data partitioned using different schemes will be planned separately to maximize performance).
+Queries can be optimized using multiple partitions schemes (data partitioned using different schemes will be planned separately to maximize performance).

 ### Formats